Professional Cover Letter for Internship: Format & Examples

 Individualize your cover letter

 Never write one cover letter and use it for every internship you apply for.
-The employer will notice that the cover letter is generic, and you will miss many opportunities.
-Make sure the cover letter is unique for each internship you apply for.
+The employer will notice that it is generic, and you will miss many opportunities.
+Make sure it is unique for each internship you apply for.
 Highlight the unique abilities and skills you have that relate to that specific internship.
 Make it your goal to convince the employer that you are an asset to them as an intern.
 This requires you to make a new cover letter for each internship you apply for.
-While there may be some overlapping information, no two cover letters should be identical.
+While there may be some overlapping information, they should be identical.

 Provide specific examples